EatDrinkDeals 2020 French Fry Day Deals Roundup

 For more details on the McDonald's app and coupons, click here for our EatDrinkDeals McDonald's App Coupons and Savings page.

-For more deals like their take home grill kits to smash at home, click here for the EatDrinkDeals Smashburger article.
+For more deals like their free Kids Meals on Wednesdays, click here for the EatDrinkDeals Smashburger article.

 Wendy's

-At White Castle, get a free Small Fries with a coupon valid on July 13 – no purchase necessary!
+White Castle has a BOGO Small Fries offer with a coupon valid on July 13!
 CLICK HERE for your White Castle free fries coupon.

 For more goodies at the House of Sliders, like free soft drinks all summer, click here for the EatDrinkDeals White Castle Coupons and Deals page.